 Universal Credit: childcare element

-From April 2016 the childcare element in Universal Credit will be worth 85% of eligible costs.
-This is planned to be phased in from April 2016 as childcare support moves from tax credits into Universal Credit.
+From April 2016 the childcare element in Universal Credit is worth 85% of eligible costs.
+This was phased in from April 2016 as childcare support moves from tax credits into Universal Credit.
 Further details will be set out in future spending reviews.

 Universal Credit: work allowance and earnings threshold

-Universal Credit work allowances will be reduced to £4,764 for those without housing costs, £2,304 for those with housing costs, and removed altogether for non-disabled claimants without children.
+Universal Credit work allowances is reduced to £4,764 for those without housing costs, £2,304 for those with housing costs, and removed altogether for non-disabled claimants without children.
 2015/1649

 The level of earnings at which a household’s Universal Credit award starts to be withdrawn for every extra pound earned (income threshold reduction) will be reduced from £6,420 to £3,850.